klaukata/tennis-pipeline/readme.md

 ![img](imgs/Tennis_Pipeline.drawio.png)

-Infrastructure provisioning through Terraform, containerized through Docker and orchestrated through Airflow.
-Created dashboard through Power BI.
+Infrastructure was provisioned using Terraform, containerized with Docker, and orchestrated via Airflow.
+The Astronomer Cosmos package was utilized to simplify building dbt models and tests as Airflow tasks.
+A dashboard was created using Power BI.

 ### Prerequisites